hossome/ArtyScrape/README.md

-ArtyScrape
+ArtyScrape-
+These scripts will helps us scrape data and insert them into a sql database.
-Trying to automate our Grant response and proposal process
+Overall,Trying to automate our Grant response and proposal process